SHOCKWAVE THERAPY THE SAFE TREATMENT OPTION: PATIENT GUIDE

 It can treat both long term chronic conditions and newer acute injuries, there is a great deal of evidence to show that Shockwave can achieve great results even with historical conditions.

 Costs vary from clinic to clinic and depends on the treatment offered.
 A full consultation with an experts is recommended.

 Is Shockwave Therapy ESWT painful?

 Shockwave sounds scary, but it's definitely not!
 Will it cause pain?
 It depends...
-Focused Shockwave (FSW) is not painful at all.
-You should feel that something is happening but it is more of a sensation rather than pain.
-With Radial Shockwave (RSW) you may feel slight discomfort to begin with, however, the treatment is delivered with a low amount of energy at first, which is increased as your body gets used to it.
+Focused Shockwave (FSW) is not painful at all, you should feel that something is happening but it is more of a sensation rather than pain.
+With Radial Shockwave (RSW) you may feel discomfort to begin with, however, the treatment is delivered with a low amount of energy at first, which is increased as your body gets used to it.
+Your clinician should ask for constant feedback during your treatment and will adjust it accordingly.
 Shockwave Therapy creates an analgesic effect, many patients report an immediate relief following shockwave therapy from the pain caused by their chronic conditions.

 Will there be pain after the Shockwave Therapy treatment?